davepacheco/manta-marlin/README.md

 The standard Marlin development environment is a SmartOS zone deployed on a system with a single-system Manta deployed on it.
 This is usually COAL or an Emeryville lab machine.
-In principle, you can develop Marlin on a different system from the one where you deploy it, but the existing tools are optimized for the single-system case.
+In principle, you can develop Marlin on a different system from the one where you deploy it, but the existing tools are streamlined for the single-system case.

 If you are using COAL for Marlin development, you may need to increase the